DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Correctly handling TypeSpec literal types (like `StringLiteral`) is crucial when accessing decorator arguments in the implementation.
 - Adhering to naming conventions (e.g., `is` prefix for boolean functions) improves code clarity.
 - The project is progressing according to the plan outlined in `progress.md`.
+- Merging the emitter and library simplifies the project structure and development workflow.